 A vibrant music scene, unrivalled shopping, and acclaimed museums, galleries and theatres including the Bristol Old Vic, RWA and Spike Island, add to the contemporary culture of a city that nevertheless has its roots in the past.

 Bristol’s rich maritime history is evidenced in sights such as Victorian engineer Isambard Kingdom Brunel’s glorious Clifton Suspension Bridge and SS Great Britain, around a Harbourside that has been transformed into a stunning leisure destination.
 Independent shops and cultural venues occupy 19th-century warehouses, while Michelin-starred, waterside restaurants vie for attention alongside global street food markets and exciting festivals staged throughout the year.

 Creative, cosmopolitan and a city that has always trodden its own path: Bristol, unlike any other English destination.

 Bristol Airport is the main international gateway to the whole of South West England and South Wales.
 It is located just 20 minutes from central Bristol and 45 minutes from Bath.

-In 2017, the airport welcomed over eight million passengers, with flights from over 125 direct destinations in 30 countries, as well as hundreds more via one-stop flights though the major European hubs.
-Customer service is paramount, with the airport voted runner-up in the Airports Council International Awards for Best 5-10 million passenger airport in Europe 2017.
-Over £160m has been invested in upgrading terminal facilities since 2010.
+Customer service is paramount, with the airport voted as the winner in the Airports Council International Awards for Best 5-10 million passenger airport in Europe 2018.
+Over £225m has been invested in upgrading terminal facilities since 2010.

 For public enquiries please contact: